 Non-Roman scripts have not had much attention in Nigeria until recently.
 They fall into two categories, Arabic and it adaptations and individual inventions, mostly products of the twentieth century.
 The history and current use of Arabic script to write Hausa and other northern languages is described in Warren (this volume).
-Although far behind the use of the Roman alphabet, Islamic revivalism has led to a renewed interest in Arabic script, something also encouraged, ironically, by the Arabic Script initiative supported by Christian organisations.
-Currently, the following indigenous Nigerian languages are written in Arabic script (Table 2);
+Although far behind the use of the Roman alphabet, Islamic revivalism has led to a renewed interest in Arabic script, something also encouraged, ironically, by the Arabic Script initiative supported by Christian organsations.
+For example, a Fulfulde New Testament in Ajami was launched in 2011.
+Currently, the following indigenous Nigerian languages are or were written in Arabic script (Table 2).

-Table 2.
-Nigerian languages written in Arabic script

 Language Current Comment

-Widely seen on signs as well as

-Hausa Yes in religious publications
+Hausa Yes Widely seen on signs as well as in religious publications

-Fulfulde Yes No longer common
+Fulfulde Yes No longer common but is being revived for Bible translation

 Kanuri Yes Has almost disappeared

 Nupe No No longer in use

+Yoruba No No longer in use